BASIC TIPS TO STORING YOUR CATCH ON A KAYAK

 KILLING YOUR CATCH

 Another method that kayak anglers use is killing their catch.
-Storing your catch on a kayak isn’t always easy because kayaks don’t have the luxury of bigger boats when talking about gear and space.
-A live fish will slowly die, especially on long trips, and this may cause many issues such as bruised meat as well as natural toxins being released once the fish die.
+Storing your catch on a kayak isn’t always easy because kayaks don’t have the space of larger vessels.
+A live fish will slowly die, especially on long trips, and this may cause many issues such as bruised meat as well as natural toxins being released as the fish dies.
 Anglers opt to slowly and humanely kill their catch instead to keep them fresh.
-This, however, needs practice to avoid any accidents or hazards.
+This, however, this is something that requires practice.

 Bringing home a fresh haul is one rewarding feeling that anglers can relate to.
 However, storing your catch on a kayak can be challenging because of the very limited space a kayak has.
 There are many factors that come into play when choosing which method to use such as the size of your kayak, the weather, the water and the type of fish you’re catching.